As time goes by

 The logical time to begin the calendar year is on the first day of spring, when the world begins to come alive again after its winter dormancy.
 In fact, the ancient Romans, from whom we get our basic calendar, began the year in March.

-The Roman calendar was only 355 days long, i.e., 12 months of, on average, 29.58 days each — pretty close if all you care about is the length of the month.
+The Roman calendar was only 355 days long, in other words, 12 months of, on average, 29.58 days each — pretty close if all you care about is the length of the month.
 Unfortunately, that left the problem of that 365-day solar year.

 Thus, the priest-astronomers who were in charge of the calendar periodically added an extra month after February 23.
 The trouble was that they often did so for political reasons.
 If some favored bureaucrat wanted to lengthen his term in office, the priests would add a month.